fnupranav/github-pages-with-jekyll/_posts/2022-04-05-my-first-blog-post.md

+---
+title: "First Blog"
+date: 2022-04-05
+---

-#This is first trial usage of GitHu Pages
+#This is first trial usage of GitHub Pages

 - [ ] We will be trying out various diffrenet things
 - [ ] Lists